mu578/mu0/ReadMe.md

 **IN SHORT**<br />
 **---------------------------------------------**

 A cross-platform generalized Lib-c alike toolkit, carefully designed to target low power systems, truly type-strict, UTF-8, ISO, RFC, OpenMP, and OpenACC driven, no-optional (To note: the main design borrows quite a lot of C++ conceptual in terms of polymorphism, sure re-adapted within a plain embedded-C context: that's all the point).

+Meanwhile, let's delve a bit into the enduring significance of OOP principles.
+Picture this – the foundational concepts of encapsulation, inheritance, polymorphism, and abstraction, `transcending the boundaries` of programming languages.
+Beyond the intricacies of coding, these principles serve as a lingua franca, fostering collaboration among developers.

 The main ABI targets are ARM64 and RISC-V. Also, the host API provider and build system for all mu* projects.
 What we want to target at term:
 ```
 macos, ios, ubuntu, android, freebsd, windows, nuttx, zephyr, bare-metal
 + kernel space build + firmware, and anything that runs on SoC.